astriaorg/docs/docs/bridging/devnet/withdraw-from-flame-devnet.md

    --rpc-url $RPC_URL --broadcast --sig "withdrawToIbcChain()" -vvvv
 ```

-## To Nobel
+## To Noble

 ::: info
 Make sure the `ORIGIN_DESTINATION_CHAIN_ADDRESS` in your `.env` file is updated
-to be your Nobel address.
+to be your Noble address.
 :::

 ```bash